1 Part Course |

 • Contrast long-lead time, multi-year preparation with immediate launch

-• Case study - Dealing with an inbound approach and no prior preparation
+• Two case studies - Dealing with an inbound approach and no prior preparation

 • Sell-side best practice